moiceanumarius/estimator/README.md

 # Estimator – PHP Docker MVC App

 This is an estimation application (planning poker) with JavaScript frontend and PHP backend (MVC architecture), running in Docker with SSL support and real-time WebSocket updates.
+The app is available at https://www.estimatorapp.site.

 ---